 When you move to your new city, you’re looking at an opportunity to meet new people and make new friends, from all over the globe.
 With so many people deciding to work or study abroad these days, there are plenty of vibrant expat communities where you can live close to other like-minded people.

 You may have heard that some people deal with homesickness or some degree of culture shock when they first arrive, but as long as you’re open to jumping into conversations, taking your new classmates or co-workers up on their lunch invites, and getting out to explore the city on the weekends with your neighbors, you’re going to have a new batch of friends before you know it!

 When you are living internationally, it heightens your awareness to the many fascinating cultures that constantly surround you.
-However, chances are that even when you are living at home, you may just find that you have a neighbor from Brussels, or several students in your home university classes may even be on Erasmus.
 You’ll walk down the street and hear the multiple languages that you once tuned out, and you may even find yourself being a bit more adventurous with your selections at the grocery store or one of the international cafes at home.
 Once you open up to become more globally aware, you’ll find a whole new world of possibilities before you!